-Beetroot Soup or Borscht Recipe
+Beetroot Soup or Borscht - Quick and Easy Seasonal Recipe

-Borsht is Also a Popular Traditional Soup Throughout Eastern Europe
+Borsht Is Also a Popular Traditional Soup Throughout Eastern Europe

 You can find variations of Borscht from Russia to Poland and Bulgaria, so, clearly, the Jews brought the recipe with them when they left Eastern Europe in the Diaspora.

 Beetroot Soup Recipes are quite varied, and in Omsk, Russia, I tasted a much thinner version of Borsht, made mainly with cabbage and just a few shreds of beetroot and carrot.
 I have recently even bought Polish borsht as a packet soup, and in concentrated form in a bottle, from our local ethnic store.
-Some Romanian friends gave me yet another variant, which they called borsht (or bors"), but which didn't contain any beetroot but instead a fermented slightly sour-tasting liquid and lovage.
+Some Romanian friends gave me yet another variant, which they called borsht (or "bors"), but which didn't contain any beetroot but instead a fermented slightly sour-tasting liquid and lovage.
 It was quite tasty, but I much prefer my version.

 The recipe below is Borsht the way my Mother used to make it (what a cliché!).

 Beetroot soup is cheap to make, because it uses seasonal vegetables and very few ingredients.
-It is good for vegetarians as no meat is involved, and it is nourishing and tasty.
+It is suitable for vegetarians as no meat is involved, and it is nourishing and tasty.
 What more could you ask?

 First of All, a Word of Warning: Beware of Beetroot Stains